Rural Land Management

 Law, valuation, building construction, management, planning and development are all covered, and may be further supplemented by a work placement or internship, should you wish to gain some additional real-world experience and carve your first steps into your future career.

-This course is accredited by the Royal Institution of Chartered Surveyors (RICS) and, typically, graduates enter employment in rural practice surveying to undertake the two-year Assessment of Professional Competence (APC) and qualify as chartered surveyors.
+This rural land management degree is accredited by the Royal Institution of Chartered Surveyors (RICS) and, typically, graduates enter employment in rural practice surveying to undertake the two-year Assessment of Professional Competence (APC) and qualify as chartered surveyors.

 Many graduates also seek qualification as Fellows of the Central Association of Agricultural Valuers (CAAV) at the same time as completing the APC.
 During your time here, you can enjoy the benefits of a student membership of both RICS and CAAV.

-You can also choose to undertake a one-year placement after your second year.
-This might involve working in rural land management, with your time counting towards the required relevant experience and structured training for the RICS APC.
+You can also choose to undertake a one-year placement after your second year, which might involve working in rural land management with your time counting towards the required relevant experience and structured training for the RICS assessment of professional competence, or you may wish to undertake a placement of your choice.

 You are encouraged to undertake practical farming and professional experience before starting the course.
 The course manager will be happy to provide further guidance to you about what work experience would be most suitable for your circumstances.
 Please email firstname.lastname@example.org